 - A small number of additional marks will be awarded for spelling, punctuation and grammar for GCSE English literature, geography, history and religious studies.

-Having good grades in GCSEs will increase your career options, particularly if you can pass enough to reach Level 2 - 5 GCSEs at grade 9-4 (previously A*-C).
+Having good grades in GCSEs will increase your career options, particularly if you can pass enough to reach Level 2, which is 5 GCSEs at grade 9-4 (previously A*-C).

 "You have to be really careful choosing your options because the subjects you pick that day, are the subjects you'll be doing for the remaining years in high school.
 Make sure your options are based on the subjects you see yourself making exceptional/very good progress in and of course, the subjects you enjoy".
 Tariq (69kb PDF).Read more from Tariq